Mathai Kuzhappakkaranalla: Plot

 Mathai is an innocent auto driver who unnecessarily interferes into the problems of others with a good intention of solving them.
-The story is happening on a harthal day, when Mathai came to meet his fiancée Annamma, an advocate clerk.
-The story revolves around a series of incidents when he tries to solve the problems between Dr. Nandakumar and his wife Geetha.
+The story happens on a harthal day when Mathai comes to meet his fiancée, Annamma, an advocate clerk.
+The film revolves around a series of incidents when he tries to solve the problems between Dr. Nandakumar and his wife, Geetha.